Create an Attribute Set

 6. Complete the import process.

 If the Attribute Set name does not already exist, Sales Layer creates it automatically.
-If the field is empty, the products are imported without an Attribute Set.
+If the field is empty, or the column is not included in the file, the products are imported without an Attribute Set.

 Create an Attribute Set from the Attribute Sets page